Lapidary.

 A treatise on the meanings and properties of stones; also the medieval tradition of such books, and (separately) the craft of cutting gems.

+A common misconception is that the medieval lapidaries are pure superstition.
+They are not, or not only.
+They are a layered record of observation, inherited tradition, and theological framing, and they often contain genuinely accurate information about hardness, locality, and colour mixed in with the magical claims.
 For modern crystal practice, the medieval lapidaries are useful background.
-Many of the meanings still in circulation (amethyst for sober thinking, sapphire for celestial wisdom, emerald for foresight) trace directly to these books.
+Many of the meanings still in circulation (amethyst for sober thinking, sapphire for celestial wisdom, emerald for foresight, ruby for courage) trace directly to these books.
 Reading a few pages of Marbode or Pliny is a quick way to see how old, layered, and culturally specific the inherited meanings really are.
-It also makes the modern tradition easier to use thoughtfully.
+It also makes the modern tradition easier to use thoughtfully, with a clearer sense of where its vocabulary came from.